Priya-Bahuguna/Stegnography/README (1).md

-# 🔐 Steganography Using ASCII Technique
+# 🔐 Steganography- Hiding Information in the Image( Using ASCII Technique)

 This project implements a basic form of **image steganography** where a **text message is securely hidden within an image** by encoding the ASCII values of characters into the pixel values of the image.
 The encryption technique is simple XOR-based, and this solution demonstrates how digital images can be used for secure message transmission.